zaucy/rules_godot/README.md

 ## License

 This repository is licensed under MIT.
-Keep in mind that these rules downloads [Godot](https://godotengine.org) which [has it's own license](https://godotengine.org/license) you must adhere to.
+Keep in mind that these rules download [Godot](https://godotengine.org) which [has it's own license](https://godotengine.org/license) you must adhere to.